Semiparametric Causal Sufficient Dimension Reduction Of Multidimensional Treatments: Preliminaries

-In causal inference, we seek to make inferences about the causal relationship of a treatment variable $A$, and an outcome variable $Y$ by means of potential outcomes $Y(1)$ and $Y(0)$ representing a hypothetical randomized controlled trial where units are assigned randomly to cases (corresponding to $A=1$), or controls (corresponding to $A=0$).
-A common setting considers, in addition to $A$ and $Y$, a vector of baseline variables ${\bf C}$ (the set of covariates is divided into $\bf C$ and $A$), and an observed data distribution of the form $p(Y \mid A,{\bf C})p(A \mid {\bf C})p({\bf C})$.
-The difficulty in this setting is observed treatment assignments are not properly randomized, but instead were given possibly biased assignments depending on values of ${\bf C}$, via the conditional distribution $p(A \mid {\bf C})$.
-Under standard assumptions of consistency, which relates observed and counterfactual versions of $Y$ as $Y = Y(1)A + Y(0)(1 - A)$, and conditional ignorability which states that $\{ Y(1), Y(0) \}$ is independent of $A$ conditional on ${\bf C}$, and positivity of $p(A \mid {\bf C})$, any counterfactual distribution $p(Y(a))$, for any value $a$ of $A$ is the following function of the observed data: $\sum_{\bf c} p(Y \mid a,{\bf c})p({\bf c})$.
+{\bf Causal inference.} In causal inference, we seek to make inferences about the causal relationship of a treatment variable $A$ and an outcome variable $Y$ by counterfactual contrasts of the form $Y(a)$ representing a hypothetical experiment where treatment $A$ is set to $a,$ possibly contrary to the fact.
+A common setting considers, in addition to $A$ and $Y$, a vector of baseline variables ${ C}$, yielding an observed data distribution of the form $p(Y,A,{ C}).$ Under standard assumptions of \textit{consistency}, which states that counterfactual outcome is the same as observed outcome if treatment is set to observed value, \textit{conditional ignorability} which states that $\{ Y(a)\}$ is independent of $A$ conditional on ${ C},$ and \textit{positivity} of $p(A \mid { C}),$ the counterfactual distribution $p(Y(a))$ is identified as the following function of observed data

-Comparisons based on counterfactual distributions are often done on the mean difference scale.
-A common comparison is the \emph{average causal effect (ACE)}, given as the following function of the observed data, called the \emph{adjustment formula}: {
+The \textit{average causal effect} (ACE) of a binary treatment on an outcome is defined as $\text{ACE} = \E[Y(1)] - \E[Y(0)]$.
+Under the above assumptions, the counterfactual mean $\E[Y(a)]$ is given as the following function of the observed data, called the \emph{adjustment formula} or \emph{g-formula},

-} One common estimator of the ACE is based on \emph{inverse probability weighting (IPW)}, which seeks to compensate for a biased treatment assignment by reweighting observed outcomes by the inverse of the normalized treatment assignment probability.
-For every row $i$, this probability $p(a \mid {\bf c}_i)$ is either known by design, or estimated via a statistical model $p(A \mid {\bf C}; {\alpha})$.
-In the latter case, the estimator is {